Searching Your Library

 saved:1y # Saved in the last year

-You can also use > and < to compare the age of the bookmark:
+You can also use > and < to compare the age:

 saved:>1w # Saved more than 1 week ago (older)